wundergraph/cosmo/helm/cosmo/README.md

 ### Enable S3 storage

-The development preset [`values.full.yaml`](values.full.yaml) comes with a Minio instance that is used to store your persistent operations and router state.
+The default preset [`values.yaml`](values.yaml) comes with a Minio instance that is used to store your persistent operations and router state.
 For production use, we recommend using a hosted version of Minio or any other S3 compatible storage provider.
 You need to update the `values.yaml` file accordingly:

 ```yaml